johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Weather Information and Cross-Country Flight Planning.md

 	2. How to file
 	3. How to activate and close

+### Completion Standards
-### Completion StandardsClient should develop working knowledge of weather theory, and understand sources of weather information for pre-flight planning.
+Client should develop working knowledge of weather theory, and understand sources of weather information for pre-flight planning.

-**Required Homework:**
+### Required Homework

 - [ ] Make a 1800wxbrief.com account, and start to use it for pre-flight weather briefings

+### Recommended Homework
-**Recommended Homework:** None
+None

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*